sim1andre/barebone-wp-theme/README.md

 4. `gulp`

+####Modes

+**Development**

+This is the default mode that this theme uses.
+In this mode the css and js is not getting minified.

+**Production**

+This is the mode that you will use when you are in a production envirement.
+In this mode the css and js are beeing minified and the regular css and js is removed from public folder.

+**Remember!**
+When you are going from dev to production you will need to change the functions.php to use files with .min suffix.

+**Change modes**

+  1. Find and open gulpfile.js
+  2. Go down to gulpSettings and find "development".

+  `development:true/false;`

 ####Gulp features

   **SASS task**

   * Compiling sass into regular css.
   * Adding browser prefixes.
   * Minifying css and adding .min suffix to the filename.

   **Javascript task**

   * Bundle up all your js files into one file.
   * Convert ES6 into ES5.
   * Minifiying js and adding a .min suffix to the filename.

+  **Image task**

+  * Optimize images inside source image folder
+  *

 ####Use foundation in this theme
 1. Make sure you have installed bower.